fuzzdb-project/fuzzdb/README.md

 # How to Use fuzzdb #

-FuzzDB is like an open source application security scanner, without the scanner.

 The most common use case is with HTTP proxy and fuzzing tools such as
   * OWASP Zap proxy, for which FuzzDB is available as a plugin. (https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project).
   * With Burp Proxy's [intruder](http://portswigger.net/intruder/) module.
 The regex/errors.txt file can be loaded to [pattern match the server responses](https://github.com/fuzzdb-project/fuzzdb/wiki/regexerrors).